vrelk/docker-telegraf/README.md

 - INFLUXDB_TIMEOUT - InfluxDB timetout (in seconds), defaults to 5
 - CLOUDWATCH_REGION - Amazon region, defaults to us-east-1
 - CLOUDWATCH_NAMESPACE - Namespace, defaults to InfluxData/Telegraf
+- INPUT_LISTENER_PORT - Port of the generic TCP listener, defaults to 8094 (this one is exposed)
+- INPUT_LISTENER_DATA_FORMAT - Data format of the generic TCP listener, defaults to json
 - OUTPUT_KAFKA_BROKER_URL - Kafka broker URL in output, defaults to localhost:9092
 - OUTPUT_KAFKA_TOPIC - Kafka topic on which to write, defaults to telegraf
 - OUTPUT_KAFKA_RETRIES - Number of retries for the connection to Kafka, defaults to 3